-With an unemployment rate less than two percent for IT professionals, retaining qualified tech employees is harder than ever.
+With less than two percent unemployment rate for IT professionals, retaining qualified tech employees is harder than ever.
 In fact, I’ve noticed that the hiring process has entered a new phase of “craziness” in recent months.

 Ghosting is a growing problem.
 A candidate may not show up for a scheduled interview, or they may accept a position only to back out before the start date.
 Hiring managers are also reporting attempts to renegotiate employment packages at the 11th hour, and employees who quit after just a few days on the job.
 Needless to say, recruiters, managers and human resource departments are frustrated by these unpredictable behaviors.